 These decadent vegan tahini brownies are unbelievably simple to make and feature a magical miso-laced swirl on top.
 Zero fancy equipment needed!

-But on a recent visit to Sahadi’s – a beloved Brooklyn institution specializing in middle eastern foods – I spotted some tahini brownies in the pastry case and just had. to. have. one.
-It was the decadent fudgy type, with a crispy, crackly top and a swirl of tahini throughout.
+But on a recent visit to Sahadi’s – a beloved Brooklyn institution specializing in Middle Eastern foods – I spotted some tahini brownies in the pastry case and just had. to. have. one.
+It was the decadent fudgy kind, with a crispy, crackly top, and a swirl of tahini throughout.
 I was surprised by how much I enjoyed it, down to the crumbs.
 Naturally, I needed to recreate them.
 These vegan tahini brownies are rich, fudgy, and guaranteed to be quickly devoured.

 - Minimal ingredients.
 8, to be exact.